ase2sprkkr/ase2sprkkr/docs/_sources/installation.rst.txt

 Requirements
 ------------

--  Python >= 3.7
+-  Python >= 3.8
 -  SPR-KKR (not checked by the installer)
--  Python packages: see the the setup.cfg
+-  Python packages: see the the pypoject.toml file
 -  Git (to obtain the sources)

 Obtaining the package using GIT